 - 4-unit home

 - Condo (must be part of an FHA approved condo building)

 FHA also has a separate program that can be used as a type of rehab loan for fixer-uppers.
 This program is called the FHA 203k.
 Space here will not allow a sufficient explanation of the program, but a brief summary will cover the major points.

 The 203k loan comes in two forms.
 One is a streamline version that limits the amount of money that can be borrowed and how the money can be used for repairs or improvements on an existing home.

 The second form of the 203k loan allows for bigger loan amounts and much more extensive work to be done in the form of pure repair work or major improvements.

 The beauty of the 203k program is that borrowers are allowed to receive one loan, with one interest rate, without the need for a second loan designated just for the repairs and improvements.

 Quick and Easy Refinance

 If interest rates should drop after you receive your Minnesota FHA loan, there is a possibility of getting approved for a refinance mortgage called the FHA streamline refinance.
-This loan does not require any proof of income, a new credit report and no new appraisal.
+This loan does not require any proof of income, a new credit report, and no new appraisal.
 The main requirement is that the borrower must currently have an FHA loan and that they have made the last 12 payments on time.

 The refinance must also result in a net tangible benefit to the borrower.
 The definition of net tangible benefit for simplistic matters is an overall payment savings of 5% equally comparing your current payment to the proposed.
-The definition varies from there depending if you’re going from an ARM to a Fixed rate, an ARM to an ARM or even changing the term from 30 years to 15 years.
+The definition varies from there depending on if you’re going from an ARM to a Fixed-rate, an ARM to an ARM or even changing the term from 30 years to 15 years.
 Ask your Mortgage Loan Officer for more details if your scenario falls in any of those categories.